Nina Foch

-Nina Foch (/fɒʃ/ FOSH; born Nina Consuelo Maud Fock; April 20, 1924 – December 5, 2008) was a Dutch-born American actress who later became an instructor.
-Her career spanned six decades, consisting of over 50 feature films and over 100 television appearances.
+Nina Foch (/fɒʃ/ FOSH; born Nina Consuelo Maud Fock; April 20, 1924 – December 5, 2008) was an American actress who later became a drama instructor.
+Her career spanned 6 decades, consisting of over 50 feature films and over 100 television credits.
 She was the recipient of numerous accolades, including an Academy Award nomination for Best Supporting Actress, and a National Board of Review Award for Best Supporting Actress.
 Foch established herself as a dramatic actress in the late 1940s, often playing cool, aloof sophisticates.